jtnicholl/VTuber_Godot/README.md

 # VTuber_Godot
 VTuber_Godot is a Godot-based, free and open source, from-scratch reimplementation of the Unity project used by [VTuber_Unity](https://github.com/kwea123/VTuber_Unity).

-This application not track your face on its own, it recieves tracking data over TCP from VTuber_Unity's Python script.
+This application does not track your face on its own, it recieves tracking data over TCP from VTuber_Unity's Python script.

 # Usage
 This is used the exact same way.
 Follow the instructions for VTuber_Unity and simply swap out the Unity application for this Godot project.
 Godot 3.2 is required to run.